hollowphoton/Venture/Venturer/ReadMe.txt

  incorrectly due to imgPortrait being judged incorrectly.
 -fixed the vertical centering of page elements.
 It turned out to be an issue with missing sectionDivider vars in some formulas.
--made choices darker and a non-light font to make them stand out.

 2016-04-19
 ----------